zulip/zulip/docs/testing.md

 should be Python 2+3 compatible.
 We have converted most of the codebase to be compatible with Python 3 using a suite of 2to3 conversion tools and some manual work.
-In order to avoid regressions in that compatibility as we continue to develop new features in zulip, we have a special tool, tools/check-py3, which checks all code for Python 3 syntactic compatibility by running a subset of the automated migration tools and checking if they trigger any changes. tools/check-py3 is run automatically in Zulip's Travis CI tests (in the 'static-analysis' build) to avoid any regressions, but is not included in test-all since it is quite slow.
+In order to avoid regressions in that compatibility as we continue to develop new features in Zulip, we have a special tool, `tools/check-py3`, which checks all code for Python 3 syntactic compatibility by running a subset of the automated migration tools and checking if they trigger any changes. `tools/check-py3` is run automatically in Zulip's Travis CI tests (in the 'static-analysis' build) to avoid any regressions, but is not included in `test-all` since it is quite slow.

-To run tooks/check-py3, you need to install the modernize and future python packages (which are included in requirements/py3k.txt, which itself is included in requirements/dev.txt, so you probably already have these packages installed).
+To run `tools/check-py3`, you need to install the `modernize` and `future` Python packages (which are included in `requirements/py3k.txt`, which itself is included in `requirements/dev.txt`, so you probably already have these packages installed).

-To run check-py3 on just the python files in a particular directory, you can change the current working directory (e.g. cd zerver/) and run check-py3 from there.
+To run `check-py3` on just the Python files in a particular directory, you can change the current working directory (e.g. `cd zerver/`) and run `check-py3` from there.